Chapter 6: Sampling and Testing, Section 3: Field Tests

 Perform field inspection of material and testing in accordance with the guidelines in this chapter.
 Sampling and testing frequencies for materials acceptance are shown in the tables included in Section 6-107, “Materials Acceptance Sampling and Testing,” of this manual.
 Maintain a record of field tests and material inspected and released on the job as described in Section 5‑102, “Organization of Project Documents,” of this manual.

 Unless specified, references are Caltrans guides and manuals.

 California Test guidance, Materials Engineering and Testing Services (METS):

-American Association of State Highway and Transportation Officials (AASHTO), American Society for Testing and Materials (ASTM), and other test methods are available at IHS Standards Expert website accessible to Caltrans staff who click on the Material Standards (ASTM/AASHTO) link on this page:
+American Association of State Highway and Transportation Officials (AASHTO), American Society for Testing and Materials (ASTM), and other test methods are available at IHS Markit Standards Store website accessible to Caltrans staff who click on the Material Standards (ASTM/AASHTO) link on this page: